shupershuff/Diablo2RLoader/README.md

 - Set 'SettingSwitcherEnabled' to True if you want your Diablo accounts to load different settings.
 This essentially changes settings.json each time you launch a game.
 See the [Auto Setting Switcher](#6-auto-settings-switcher-optional-but-recommended) section below for more info.
 Disabled by default.
 - Set 'ManualSettingSwitcherEnabled' to True if you want the ability to be able to choose a settings profile to load from.
 Once enabled, this is toggleable from the script using 's'.
 See the [Manual Setting Switcher](#7-manual-settings-switcher-optional) section below for more info.
 Disabled by default.
 - Set 'TrackAccountUseTime' to False if you don't want accounts.csv or stats.csv to be autoupdated with playtime.
 Other Stats are still tracked in stats.csv.
 Mainly added this option in the unlikely case there are any issues with accounts.csv getting corrupted.
 Enabled by default.
-THE BELOW IS FOR A FUTURE UPDATE THAT SHOULD BE RELEASED VERY SOON (note as of 5th Oct 2023)
 - Set 'DCloneTrackerSource' to one of the options noted in the config file.
 Default (and recommended) is d2rapi.fly.dev as it provides realtime data (not crowdsourced).
 - Set 'DCloneAlarmList' to any number of the options noted in the config file to enable DClone Status alarms for your preferred GameModes and regions.
 See the [DClone Status Alarms](#8-dclone-status-alarms-optional) section below for more info.
 Blank by default.
 - Set 'DCloneAlarmLevel' depending on the DClone statuses changes you want to be alarmed on (if alarms are enabled).
 'Imminent' notifies only on 1,5,6.
 'Close' notifies on status changes to 1,4,5,6.
 'All' notifies for...all status changes.
 All by default.